Did you know that WordPress comes with a built-in feature that allows you to undo changes and go back to a previous version of a post?

 define('WP_POST_REVISIONS', false );

 We hope this article helped you learn how to use WordPress post revisions to undo changes and how to manage post revisions for larger sites.
-You may also want to see our beginners guide on managing your editorial workflow in WordPress.
+You may also want to see our beginner guide on managing your editorial workflow in WordPress and how to start a WordPress blog.